Cloudoki/cn-hyper-test/README.md

 ## Production installation

-In production, the main web server and the workers must be daemonized so that they start up once the system boots and are restarted if the crash.
+In production, the main web server and the workers must be daemonized so that they start up once the system boots and are restarted if they crash.
+The current install uses [pm2](http://pm2.keymetrics.io/) for this purpose.
+You can find an example PM2 `.json` config in this repo's `production/pm2/ecosystem.json` file.

-The current install in _Cloudoki One_ uses [pm2](http://pm2.keymetrics.io/) for this purpose.
-In `production/pm2/ecosystem.json`.
+The current install is available at [https://hyper-test.cloudoki.com](https://hyper-test.cloudoki.com).

+**For more specific information about the production installation, visit this project's wiki page.**

 ## REST API Documentation